We must find new ways of living: New pleasant ways of living that do not destroy Planet A.

 This requires a new form of town planning.
 Today’s town planning may be a starting point but a new, wider discipline is needed to make radical changes to the way we live.
 The idea was outlined in an earlier post, Enhanced Town Planning.

 Here are the first five topics for the new discipline.
-More to follow.
+More topics: Topics for enhanced town planning: #6 to #10

 #1 A reference target for personal remaining carbon budget: 64 tonnes CO2e

 A remaining carbon budget is the quantity of greenhouse gases that can be emitted before a global climate disaster occurs.
 This note estimates a reference budget: a quantity of emissions to be used as an indicator of the success or failure of the global climate policies.

 If we keep within this budget, we are doing well: Exceed it and we are doing badly.